“Tears of joy flowed freely over the faces of patients, their families and our teams”

 If you are inspired by our mission and want to return the gift of sight to someone in need, please donate to our cause!
 Remember, a simple $5 donation allows us to perform one surgery.
 Larger donations allow us to fund cataract removal procedures year-round.

-To donate to our cause, simply click on the “Donate Now” button below!
+To donate to our cause, simply click here to donate now!

 Thank you so much for your interest and engagement!